-Notes to the standalone financial statements for the year ended March 31, 2018 All amounts in Indian Rupees, except stated otherwise
+Notes to the standalone financial statements for the year ended March 31, 2019

 1 Corporate information

 All Colour Garments Private Limited ('the Company') was incorporated on June 1, 2004.
 The Company took over all the assets and liabilities of M/s Hinduja Fashions and M/s Balaji Finishing House as a going concern on July 1, 2004.
 The Company became a subsidiary of Gokaldas Exports Limited (formerly known as Gokaldas India Private Limited) on December 1, 2004.